 Using a Will to Distribute Assets Efficiently

-Seeking Professional Advice on Tax Planning
+Seeking Professional Advice on Inheritance Tax Planning

-The Role of Experts in Tax Planning
+The Role of Specialists in Inheritance Tax Planning

 Some key benefits of seeking professional advice include:

-- Expert knowledge of current tax laws and regulations
+- Expert knowledge of current IHT rules, trust taxation, and HMRC requirements

 Understanding the Cost-Benefit of Professional Help

-To illustrate the potential cost-benefit, consider the following example:
+To illustrate the potential cost-benefit:

-Service | Cost | Potential Saving |
+| Service | Typical Cost | Potential Saving |

+Mike Pugh is the first and only estate planning specialist in the UK to actively publish all prices on YouTube — so you know exactly what to expect before you even pick up the phone.
 By seeking professional advice, you can ensure that your estate is optimised for tax efficiency, providing peace of mind for you and your loved ones.

 Conclusion: Taking Action to Reduce Inheritance Tax